Its-Anita/Forms/README.md

 - **Form Elements:**
   - Rounded corners (`border-radius: 5px`)
   - Smooth transitions on hover and focus
   - Inputs expand to 100% width within the container
-- **Buttons:**
-  - Blue background with hover effects
-  - `transition: 0.3s` for smooth animations
-- **Responsive Design:**
-  - Scales well on smaller screens using percentage widths
-  - Optional media query support for full responsiveness

 ---